maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * New `ParsingPathMatcher` alternative to `AntPathMatcher` with more efficient parsing and [extended syntax](http://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/web/util/patterns/PathPattern.html).
 * `@ExceptionHandler` methods allow `RedirectAttributes` arguments (and therefore flash attributes).
 * Support for `ResponseStatusException` as a programmatic alternative to `@ResponseStatus`.
-* Support i18n and nested templates in `ScriptTemplateView` via the new `RenderingContext` parameter.
+* Support script engines that do not implement `Invocable` via direct rendering of the script provided using `ScriptEngine#eval(String, Bindings)`, and also i18n and nested templates in `ScriptTemplateView` via the new `RenderingContext` parameter.
 * Spring's FreeMarker macros (`spring.ftl`) use HTML output formatting now (requiring FreeMarker 2.3.24+).

 ### Spring WebFlux